 A candidate must have successfully completed 60 ECTS in Second Year to proceed to the Final Year of the Programme.
 The Pass standard is 40% in each subject.
 However the year may be passed by compensation provided:

-- The aggregate mark for all modules of the year is at least 40% - No mark is below 35% - Not more than 15 ECTS have marks in range 35 39% where the mark is below 40% must be repeated.
-Marks of 40% and above are carried forward to the next session and are not repeatable.
+• The aggregate mark for all modules of the year is at least 40% where the mark is below 40% must be repeated.
+Marks of 40% and above are